Post-Incident Response Activities: Elevated Lead and Chromium Levels in Cinnamon Applesauce Pouches

 FDA Post-Incident Response Activities and Actions

-On March 6, 2024, the FDA issued a safety alert advising consumers not to buy or eat certain ground cinnamon products because samples of these products were found to contain elevated levels of lead and because prolonged exposure to these products may be unsafe and could contribute to elevated levels of lead in the blood.
-The alert followed FDA’s targeted lead analysis survey that focused on discount ground cinnamon products from discount retail stores, and additional testing by states under the Laboratory Flexible Funding Model Cooperative Agreement (LFFM).
+On March 6, 2024, the FDA issued a public health alert advising consumers not to buy or eat certain ground cinnamon products because samples of these products were found to contain elevated levels of lead and because prolonged exposure to these products may be unsafe and could contribute to elevated levels of lead in the blood.
+The alert followed FDA’s targeted lead analysis survey that focused on ground cinnamon products from discount retail stores, and additional testing by states under the Laboratory Flexible Funding Model Cooperative Agreement (LFFM).
 The FDA initiated this testing to evaluate the presence of lead in cinnamon following the October 2023 voluntary recall of cinnamon apple puree and applesauce products due to elevated lead levels linked to the cinnamon in those products and the concern for lead toxicity in children.

 As part of our response to the findings in the retail sampling assignment, the FDA also sent a letter to cinnamon manufacturers, processors, distributors and facility operators in the U.S. reminding them of the requirement to implement controls to prevent contamination from potential chemical hazards in food, including in ground cinnamon products.
 The FDA will continue to work with firms to ensure they are meeting their responsibilities under provisions of the Current Good Manufacturing Practice, Hazard Analysis, and Risk-Based Preventive Controls for Human Food rule.